WICG/attribution-reporting-api/attribution_scopes.md

   // Represents the maximum number of event states that an API caller plans to use across all
   // subsequent event-source registrations.
   // Example: default event source for event-level reports supports 1 attribution report, 1 reporting window,
-  // and 1 bit of trigger data for a max number of event states of 3.
+  // and 1 bit of trigger data for a total of 3 event states.
   // This is used to calculate the information gain for event-level reports.
   // This is not required for navigation sources because navigations require explicit user action
   // and are therefore harder to abuse.